gjwdyk/Notes-K8s/README.md

 - [ ] Docker Hub Account.
 An important note to Docker Hub account is that the "Default Repository Privacy" needs to be set to "Public".
 ![DockerHub Default Repository Privacy](Figures/DockerHubDefaultRepositoryPrivacy.png)

-- [ ] NGINX Repository Certificate and Private Key
+- [ ] NGINX+ Repository Certificate and Private Key